✓ Updated March 2026

 Frequently Asked Questions

 If you're dreaming of seeing humpback whales, aim for July through September.
-This is peak season for them to calve and breed in the warm waters off Anakao.
-The weather during these months is generally dry and sunny, with pleasant temperatures, making it ideal for both whale watching tours and exploring the coastline.
+This is peak season, and the Mozambique Channel becomes a nursery for these magnificent creatures.
+The weather during these months is also generally drier and cooler, making it perfect for exploring the beaches and surrounding areas without the intense heat and humidity of the wet season.

-How do I get around Anakao and to nearby attractions like Nosy Ve?
+What's the deal with getting around Anakao and to nearby islands like Nosy Ve?

-Are there any unique cultural experiences I shouldn't miss in Anakao?
+Are there any specific cultural etiquette points I should be aware of in Anakao?

 What's the best way to handle money and communication in Anakao?